jing-xiang/tp/docs/UserGuide.md

 ### Clearing all transactions `clear`

-Clear all previous transactions logged in LongAh!.
+Clear all previous transactions logged in the group.
 Members balances will be reset to 0.

+* The application will prompt you to confirm the action before clearing all transactions.
+* This action cannot be undone.

 Format: `clear`